vda-lab/vda-lab.github.io/exercises/rdbms.md

     .import beers.csv beers

-Review whether this was succesful and whether the result makes sense.
+Review whether this was successful and whether the result makes sense.

-    select * from beers limit 5;
+    SELECT * FROM beers LIMIT 5;

 Don't forget the `;` symbol at the end of the line!
 The first entry in the data is the header, which should be removed.